Top 20 Most Popular Foods in Botswana

 5. Leleme

-Batswana have a very peculiar sense of humor, so much so that they’ve dedicated an entire piece of meat to women: a cow’s tongue referred to as leleme la kgomo in Setswana.
+Batswana have a very peculiar sense of humor, so much so that they’ve dedicated an entire piece of meat to women: a cow’s tongue referred to as Leleme la Kgomo in Setswana.

 6. Dibete

-Dibete means “livers” in Setswana.
-Both chicken and beef livers are thoroughly enjoyed and accompany many carbs.
-Not only are livers packed with nutrients, they make for a great stew which is often devouerd with phaletshe (see 14) or steamed bread.
+Not only are livers packed with nutrients, but they also make for a great stew which is often devoured with Phaletshe (see 14) or steamed bread.

-7. Ditlhako
+7. Boerewors

-Ironically translated to mean “shoes”, ditlhako are the cooked hooves of cattle.
-Batswana certainly don’t like wasting food, and enjoy this piece of meat slow cooked till tender, with most of the gelatine having gone into the soup.
-This delicacy thrives because of its added health benefits such as strengthening the joints and aiding skin elasticity.
+Ironically translated to “mean shoes”, Ditlhako is the cooked hooves of cattle.
+Batswana certainly don’t like wasting food, and enjoy this piece of meat slow-cooked till tender, with most of the gelatin having gone into the soup.

-8. Koko ya Setswana
+9. Koko ya Setswana

-Unlike its tender-fleshed relative purchased in markets, the Setswana chicken lives an active, free-spiritied life, lending it a leathery texture and rubbery chew.
+Unlike its tender-fleshed relative purchased in markets, the Setswana chicken lives an active, free-spirited life, lending it a leathery texture and rubbery chew.
 An intensive slow cook for two to three hours in boiling water will soften it up nicely.

 Baked Dishes:

-9. Diphaphatha
+10. Diphaphatha

-When the British arrived on Tswana soil, they introduced a variety of ingredients and baked goods that took on their own twist, quickly became mainstays of Botswana cuisine.
-Diphaphatha are stove top muffins, similar to English muffins, and are known for their distinctive browning on both sides.
-Unlike English muffins, diphaphatha take less time to prepare, and require fewer ingredients and utensils.
+Diphaphatha are stove-top muffins, similar to English muffins, and are known for their distinctive browning on both sides.
+Unlike English muffins, Diphaphatha takes less time to prepare and requires fewer ingredients and utensils.

-10. Mapakiwa
+11. Mapakiwa

-Another twist on a British treat is mapakiwa, a hybrid of a scone and a bun with the texture of a brioche roll.
+Another twist on a British treat is Mapakiwa, a hybrid of a scone and a bun with the texture of a brioche roll.
 Once baked, they are brushed with butter, which gives them an appetizing glaze.

-11. Matemekwane
+12. Matemekwane

-Wherever you are in Botswana, there is always someone selling these little parcels of deliciousness.
-Matemekwane are dumplings flavored with herbs and spices, and are served with dips and soups.
-They can also be stuffed with meat or vegetables, and folded then fried till golden.
-Remarkably tasty and daintily sized, it’s no wonder they’re such a crowd pleaser.
+Matemekwane consists of flavorful dumplings seasoned with herbs and spices, often served with dips and soups.
+They can also be filled with meat or vegetables, folded, and then fried until golden.

-12. Magwenya
+13. Magwenya

-This treat is another crowd pleaser, for natives and tourists alike.
+This treat is another crowd-pleaser, for natives and tourists alike.
 Magwenya are deep-fried donuts sold everywhere in Botswana at all hours of the day.

 Staple Foods

-13. Motogo
+14. Motogo

-Also known as “slap pap” for its pouring consistency, motogo is the Setswana name for soft porridge, commonly eaten at breakfast.
+Also known as “slap pap” for its pouring consistency, Motogo is the Setswana name for soft porridge, commonly eaten at breakfast.
 To make it, a small amount of sorghum and millet powder are stirred steadily with boiling water to avoid lumps until the mixture begins to thicken and bubble.
-Instead of using fresh sorghum powder, some people ferment the sorghum in water for weeks to create a bitter substance called tiing.
-A few tablespoons are taken from the portion of tiing and cooked in boiling water until the mixture thickens and bubbles.

-Tiing has a stronger smell than normal motogo, but many enjoy its bitterness, which can be offset with a few teaspoons of sugar.
+Tiing has a stronger smell than normal Motogo, but many enjoy its bitterness, which can be offset with a few teaspoons of sugar.
 Motogo is also enjoyed with milk, peanut butter and jam mixed in.

-14. Phaletshe
+15. Phaletshe

-Phaletshe, pronounced “pah-leh-cheh” and also known as pap or papa, is a starch that is fundamental to Southern African cuisine.
 Pap meal is made by grinding dry maize into a fine powder, which is then cooked in boiling water with salt added to taste.
 The prep requires intense mixing in order to avoid lumps.
 You can tell how strong someone’s arm is by the consistency of their phaletshe!

 Batswana can be picky about their pap; some like it smooth with a dash of butter mixed in; giving it a yellow tinge.
 Some like their phaletshe coarse and moldable in order to use their hands when eating it.
 This staple of Botswanan cuisinse is commonly served with stew and vegetables.

-15. Bogobe
+16. Bogobe

 Bogobe is another staple, but unlike phaletshe, is more native to Botswana than any other Southern African nation.

 Bogobe is made out of powdered millet or sorghum and cooked in boiling water.
-Varieties include bogobe jwa lerotse, which is made by incorporating a lerotse melon into the sorghum mix.
+Varieties include Bogobe Jwa Lerotse, which is made by incorporating a Lerotse melon into the sorghum mix.

-When eaten raw, a lerotse melon tastes similar to a cucumber, and it gives the bogobe its famous light-orange skin, which is a crowd pleaser at weddings.
-Bogobe jwa legala is another variant, cooked in milk for a creamier texture.
+When eaten raw, a Lerotse melon tastes similar to a cucumber, and it gives the Bogobe its famous light-orange skin, which is a crowd-pleaser at weddings.
+Bogobe Jwa Legala is another variant, cooked in milk for a creamier texture.
 Both are enjoyed with seswaa and indigenous vegetables.

-16. Stampa
+17. Stampa

-Inspired by the Afrikaans term stampmielies, stampa consists of dried maize kernels that have been chopped and crushed, but not to the extent of powdering them.
+Inspired by the Afrikaans term stampmielies, Stampa consists of dried maize kernels that have been chopped and crushed, but not to the extent of powdering them.
 The chunks of maize are pressure cooked, sometimes with custard powder for a creamier taste, until they reach a porridge consistency.

 Vegetables:

-17. Morogo
+18. Morogo

-An indigenous vegetable found on many plates is morogo.
+An indigenous vegetable found on many plates is Morogo.
 Its dark green textured leaves make it easy to identify, and it comes in several varieties that differ in taste.

-Another notable variety of morogo is morogo wa thepe.
+Another notable variety of Morogo is Morogo Wa Thepe.
 Unavailable in shops and supermarkets, this Morogo grows on the outside of cattle kraals.
 Should you spot this spinach leaf, you will have hit the motherload!
 Once harvested, it is dried or cooked immediately.
 It has a bitter taste that goes down really well with most carbs.

-18. Maphutsi
+19. Maphutsi

-In addition to gem squashes and gourds, Batswana enjoy the occasional lephutsi as a vegetable accompaniment to dishes.
+In addition to gem squashes and gourds, Batswana enjoy the occasional Lephutsi as a vegetable accompaniment to dishes.
 Maphutsi means “squashes” (both butternut and pumpkin), and they are successfully grown and harvested on the parched soil of most rural homesteads.
-They are cut into chunks and steamed, then lightly seasoned and served along with a carb and meat.
-In urbanized parts of the country, maphutsi are eaten mashed, steamed or roasted, and flavored with cinnamon, sugar and butter.

-19. Madila
+20. Madila

 Madila is fermented milk and yogurt.
 It is readily available at celebratory events, and is very popular.
 Many small businesses in Botswana sell it by the bucketload.
 And how is it made?

-20. Kabu le Manoko
+21. Kabu le Manoko

-Sitting alongside the heavy dishes, kabu and manoko are two light snacks enjoyed by natives.
-Comprising of roasted corn kernels, kabu are lightly salted so as not to distract from the smokiness of the charred kernels, which dry for two to five days before they are packaged.
-Manoko are the name of the familiar “8-shaped” peanuts.
-They are boiled in salty water until tender, or sometimes in their shells then eaten once cooled.
-These snacks are grown, prepared and sold by many spaza shops in townships and villages.
+Sitting alongside the heavy dishes, Kabu and Manoko are two light snacks enjoyed by natives.
+Comprising of roasted corn kernels, Kabu is lightly salted so as not to distract from the smokiness of the charred kernels, which dry for two to five days before they are packaged.
+Manoko is the name of the familiar “8-shaped” peanuts.

 Lovely display of Setswana dishes